ShaunSpinelli/papers/UDA/UDA.md

 ### Training Signal Annealing

-While training there is risk for the model to overfit to the labelled training data.
+By training on sch a small number of training samples there was a risk of the model overfitting to the labelled data.
 To negate that researches used (TSA) with the idea being to *gradually release training signals of the labeled data without overfitting as the model is trained on more and more unlabeled examples.*

-When the probability of the correct category is higher the some threshold (Nt) that example is removed from the loss calculation.
-This threshold prevents the model from from over-training on examples it is already confident on.
+When the probability of the correct category is higher the some threshold then that example is removed from the loss calculation.
+This threshold prevents the model from over-training on examples it is already confident on.

-There are three threshold schedules depending on the different ratios of labeled and unlabeled data.
+Three threshold schedules were suggested with the decision on which to use dependant on the different ratios of labeled and unlabeled data.

 **log-schedule** where threshold is increased most rapidly at the beginning of training.
 Used when the model is **less** likely to overfit because of abundance of labeled examples or effective regularizations in the model.